-The priority needs, and the allocation of funds to address those needs, as set forth above, are designed to specifically address the State of Montana's objectives described in this 2019-2020 Annual Action Plan and Amendment.
-The Amendment includes the use of CDBG-CARES funds to address community development needs related to COVID-19 repercussions at the local level.
+The priority needs, and the allocation of funds to address those needs, as set forth above, are designed to specifically address the State of Montana's objectives described in this 2019-2020 Annual Action Plan.

 Support existing Montana communities.
-Montana will target CDBG, HTF, and HOME funding towards existing communities to increase community revitalization; improve the efficiency of public infrastructure; safeguard rural landscapes and natural resources through comprehensive planning; eliminate or reduce the presence of slums or blight through comprehensive planning; rehabilitate existing homes; build social, economic, and environmental resiliency to severe events; and develop and rehabilitate community facilities and services within walkable neighborhoods and/or neighborhoods served by public transportation systems, as well as responsiveness to COVID-19 repercussions.
+Montana will target CDBG, HTF, and HOME funding towards existing communities to increase community revitalization; improve the efficiency of public infrastructure; safeguard rural landscapes and natural resources through comprehensive planning; rehabilitate existing homes; build social, economic, and environmental resiliency to severe events; and develop and rehabilitate community facilities and services within walkable neighborhoods and/or neighborhoods served by public transportation systems.

 Invest in vital public infrastructure.
-By using CDBG funds for public infrastructure, Montana will encourage appropriate and comprehensive pre-development planning activities for public infrastructure; provide funding opportunities to improve the safety and efficiency of public infrastructure; build social, economic, and environmental resiliency to severe events; safeguard the environment; and maximize existing public infrastructure investments, as well as responsiveness to COVID-19 repercussions.
+By using CDBG funds for public infrastructure, Montana will encourage appropriate and comprehensive pre-development planning activities for public infrastructure; provide funding opportunities to improve the safety and efficiency of public infrastructure; build social, economic, and environmental resiliency to severe events; safeguard the environment; and maximize existing public infrastructure investments.

 Enhance Montana's economic competitiveness.
 Montana is committed to utilizing economic opportunities as the primary strategy for poverty reduction.
 Montana will use CDBG funds to revitalize local economies; provide reliable and timely access to employment centers, educational opportunities, services, and other basic needs by workers; build economic resiliency to severe events; and expand business access to markets, with a particular focus on employment opportunities located within traditional downtown business centers comprising a mix of businesses, housing, and services.
 Institutions of higher education may collaborate with local governments to access CDBG public service funds for workforce training and education courses to increase job creation, retention, and advancement opportunities.
-The Department of Commerce will use CDBG funds for a wide variety of activities that primarily serve LMI persons throughout the state, as well as those that are impacted by COVID-19 health and welfare concerns.

 Promote equitable, affordable housing in Montana.
 Montana is committed to being a great place to live, work, and play, where the quality of life starts with equitable access to affordable housing.
-Montana will use CDBG, HTF, and HOME funding for preserving and constructing affordable housing that increases mobility and lowers the combined cost of housing and transportation, advancing solar and other on-site renewable energy installations aligned with the Federal Renewable Energy Target, building social and economic resiliency to severe events, and increasing homeownership and rental opportunities for eligible Montanans, particularly the homeless, disabled, elderly, and other disadvantaged populations, as well as responsiveness to COVID-19 repercussions.
+Montana will use CDBG, HTF, and HOME funding for preserving and constructing affordable housing that increases mobility and lowers the combined cost of housing and transportation, advancing solar and other on-site renewable energy installations aligned with the Federal Renewable Energy Target, building social and economic resiliency to severe events, and increasing homeownership and rental opportunities for eligible Montanans, particularly the homeless, disabled, elderly, and other disadvantaged populations.

 Reduce homelessness in Montana.
 Through the MTCoC, Montana and its partners have focused attention to developing the state's coordinated entry processes by region with the goal of ending homelessness in the state.
 This goal will be accomplished by assisting individuals and families experiencing homelessness to receive rapid quality services and referrals leading to long-term stability of permanent housing and self-sufficiency.
 Agencies are also dedicated to preventing homelessness through case management, rent and rental arrears assistance, using limited homeless prevention funding.
 Montana will target CDBG, HOME, HTF, and ESG funds to activities that address housing needs and programs offered to homeless Montanans and/or those at risk of homelessness.
-The Department of Commerce will use CDBG, HOME, HTF, and ESG funds to provide permanent housing, shelter, and services for homeless persons and persons at risk of homelessness.
-Activities may include operations and maintenance of shelters to be responsive to COVID-19 health and welfare concerns of individuals who are homeless or at-risk of homelessness, construction or rehabilitation of housing or shelters, and direct assistance to serve homeless or those at risk of homelessness throughout the state.
-These activities will be included in the grant categories listed previously, as well as those that are impacted by COVID-19 health and welfare concerns.